dccircuit/IGME-235-Fall-2019/projects/project-2.md

 ### A. Functional
 1. Your application will utilize a web service from this list:

+    +++ A list of approved APIs will be provided here.
+The following list is full of ideas from previous semesters:

     - https://github.com/toddmotto/public-apis
         - try to use an API that supports *CORS* (Cross-origin resource sharing) - if the API says **NO** in the **CORS** column then it will definitely **NOT work** for this project
         - **DO NOT** use any API that requires *OAuth* authentication